 Clement Johnson Jennings's Will and Estate

 Either before or shortly after he died in 1837, most of the land Clem Sr. acquired was conveyed to his children or sold to neighbors.
-Eventually, his son Anderson would also reacquire some of it from his brothers.
-Those who had not already received their inheritance were specifically named in Clement's Will.
-The will was signed on 19 March 1837.
-It was probated on 8 April.
-His father-in-law, Bartholomew Brett, was the witness.
-The Bretts were also next-door neighbors, who shared the property boundary at that time.
+Eventually, his son Anderson reacquired some of it.
+Those who had not already received their inheritance were specifically named in Clement's Will, signed on 19 March 1837 and probated on 8 April.

 Newspaper Notice of Clement Johnson Jennings Estate Sale